Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

 In particular, if $\|a\|=1$, then

 \end{corollary}

 For the proof of Corollary \ref{c2a}, it suffices to use Corollary \ref{c1b} and relation \eqref{0}.

-It is evident that $M(\tau)\gg 1-Q(G,\tau)\geq 1-Q(F,\tau)\geq p$, where $p$ is introduced in Proposition \ref{thV}.
-Note that $M(\tau)$ can be essentially larger than~$p$.
+It is evident that $M(\tau)\gg 1-Q(G,\tau)\geq 1-Q(F,\tau)\geq p$, under the conditions of Proposition \ref{thV}.
+Note that $M(\tau)$ may be essentially larger than~$p$.
 For example, $p$ may be equal to $0$, while $M(\tau)>0$ for any non-degenerate distribution ${F=\mathcal L(X)}$.
-Comparing the bounds \eqref{5bff} and \eqref{6p}, we see that the factor~$L$ is replaced by the factor~${1}/{\sqrt{M(\tau)}}$ which can be essentially smaller than~$L$ under the conditions of Corollary~\ref{c2a}.
+Comparing the bounds \eqref{5bff} and \eqref{6p}, we see that the factor~$L$ is replaced by the factor~${1}/{\sqrt{M(\tau)}}\le L$ which can be essentially smaller than~$L$ under the conditions of Corollary~\ref{c2a}.
 Moreover, there is an unnecessary assumption $\mathbf{E} \,\left|X\right|\le K$ in the formulation of Proposition \ref{thV}.
-Finally, the dependence of constants on the distribution $\mathcal L(X)$ is stated explicitly, in inequalities \eqref{5bf}, \eqref{5bj3}, \eqref{6p} constants are absolute as opposed to inequalities \eqref{5bff}, \eqref{7bb}, where the value $C$ depends on $\tau$, $p$, $K$ not explicitly.
+Finally, the dependence of constants on the distribution $\mathcal L(X)$ is stated explicitly, in inequalities \eqref{5bf} and \eqref{5bj3}--\eqref{6p} the constants are absolute, in contrast with inequalities \eqref{5bff} and \eqref{7bb}, where $C$ depends on $\tau, p$ and $K$ in a non-explicit way.
 An improvement of Corollary \ref{c1a} is given below in Theorem~\ref{th1b}.

-We recall now the well-known Kolmogorov--Rogozin inequality (see \cite{Arak and Zaitsev, Hengartner and Theodorescu, Petrov, Rogozin}).
+We recall now the well-known Kolmogorov--Rogozin inequality \cite{Rogozin} (see \cite{Arak and Zaitsev, Hengartner and Theodorescu, Petrov}).